-The Supreme Court's earlier decision to ban liquor vends, as well as restaurants, bars and hotels serving liquor within 500 meters of national and state highways had come as a major blow to the Restaurant and Hospitality Industry.
-There were arguments that this ban will have long-term repercussions not only on the government's excise revenues but their own sales which will also have an impact on livelihoods of thousands of people who are employed in the food and beverage industry.
+The Supreme Court’s earlier decision of the Highway liquor Ban included the shops, as well as restaurants, bars and hotels serving liquor within 500 meters of national and state highways, had come as a major blow to the Restaurant and Hospitality Industry.
+There were arguments that this ban will have long-term repercussions not only on the government’s excise revenues but their own sales which will also have an impact on livelihoods of thousands of people who are employed in the food and beverage industry.

 Reclassification of Highways and Removal of Restaurants and Bars from the Highway Liquor Ban

-According to reports, many states including Andhra Pradesh, Punjab, Goa, and Maharashtra had asked the central government to reclassify some highways as urban roads.
-Maharashtra government became the first state in the country to order reclassification of highways as it re-notified six stretches of over 20 km in Jalgaon city as state highways.
+According to reports, many states including Andhra Pradesh, Punjab, Goa, and Maharashtra had asked the central government to reclassify some highways as urban roads post the Highway Liquor Ban.
+Maharashtra government became the first state in the country to order reclassification of highways as it re-notified six stretches of over 20 km in Jalgaon city.
 The order nullifies the state government’s March 31 order denotifying these roads and transferring them to Jalgaon Municipal Corporation from the Public Works Department (PWD), saving liquor vends and restaurants that serve liquor in the process.

 The reclassification of roads is perceived to be an attempt to find a way around the Supreme Court ruling that bans the sale of liquor within 500 m of a National or State Highway.